jbidoret/rightnow/README.md

 Small routine to update a `now` static HTML page from console.

-Uses a bash script, a python script (runing into a virtual env), with BeautifulSoup and Markdown, a git repository.
+Uses a bash script, a python script (running into a virtual env), with BeautifulSoup and Markdown, a git repository.

 ## 1. Base requirements

 [Tidy](http://www.html-tidy.org/) is required to beautify our HTML (that we want to look as nice as possible).

 It might be already installed on your system.
-Check it out in your console by runing:
+Check it out in your console by running:
 ```sh
 tidy --version
 ```